Mr-Chubz/Resources-Edited/README.md

-## Changelog for v1.4
+## Changelog for v1.5
-- Added buildings from previous eras in order to connect them to the new units.
+- Added 6 new resources and 2 new improvements.

 NOTE: Requires the latest [Civ 5 Expansion mod](https://cdn.discordapp.com/attachments/718432409816662118/718474451200638976/Civ5ExpansionModv3.1.zip).